 Occurs at many sites with abundant rushes (Juncus species), including those at lower moorland elevations.
-National trends suggest that this is one of a small suite of species showing a decline over the last 50 years; along with Common Hawker and Black Darter, Emerald Damselfly shows the greatest decline in site occupancy (a surrogate measure of population) in England, suggesting a common cause that is related to climate change.
-Counts exceeding 30 have come from Bovey Heathfield (50), Chudleigh Knighton Heath (40), Meeth Ball Clay Works (125), Petrockstowe Ball Clay Works (75), Smallhanger (100+), Stover CP (91) and Wixenford Quarry (Plymouth, 50).
+National trends suggest that this is one of a small suite of species showing a decline over the 50 years from 1970; along with Common Hawker and Black Darter, Emerald Damselfly shows the greatest decline in site occupancy (a surrogate measure of population) in England, suggesting a common cause that is related to climate change.
+Counts exceeding 30 have come from Bovey Heathfield (50), Chudleigh Knighton Heath (40), Meeth Ball Clay Works (125), Petrockstowe Ball Clay Works (75), Smallhanger (100+), Stover CP (91) and Wixenford Quarry (Plymouth, 50), but none can match the estimated 800 at Coombeshead Rewilding in 2923.
 Adults emerge typically between early June and mid-August (earliest on 21 May 2015 at Aylesbeare) and persist into September (latest on 2 October 2019 at Leftlake Mires).